awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + [Stop\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Stop-EC2Instance.html) and [Start\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Start-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

 **To run a controlled fault injection experiment**
-You can use AWS Fault Injection Simulator User Guide to test how your application responds when your instance is stopped and started\.
-For more information, see the [AWS Fault Injection Simulator User Guide User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.
+You can use AWS Fault Injection Simulator to test how your application responds when your instance is stopped and started\.
+For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.

 ## Stop and start your instances on a schedule<a name="stop-start-ec2-instances-on-a-schedule"></a>